 Equal opportunities for people with poor job prospects

-Our company employed thirteen people from the Participation Act target group in 2017.
+In 2018, there were 9 employees from the Participation Act target group.
 The group includes both physically and mentally handicapped people.
 We also frequently consult with the Dutch Employee Insurance Agency (UWV), the municipality and other companies in the region to share knowledge, come up with ideas and simplify implementation of the law.
 We join initiatives to allow more people to participate in society.
 We offer work experience placements and internships.

 Code of Conduct

-In 2017, there were two reports of ‘suspected misconduct’ by our employees.
-We investigated these reports and took measures where necessary.
-We have trained four of our colleagues as confidential counsellors.
+In 2018, there were no reports of ‘suspected misconduct’ by our employees.
+We trained a total of three of our colleagues as confidential counsellors and will expand this number to six over the course of 2019.
 Our employees can report to them, anonymously and in confidence, any suspicions of misconduct, such as corruption, fraud, bullying or intimidation.
 In a non-committal conversation, the counsellor discusses with the employee involved whether any action is desired, and if so, what kind of action.